aurelia/skeleton-navigation/README.md

   ```shell
   npm install -g gulp
   ```
 4. Ensure that [jspm](http://jspm.io/) is installed.
-If you need to install it, use the following commnand:
+If you need to install it, use the following command:

   ```shell
   npm install -g jspm